dubiousconst282/DistIL/README.md

   </tr>
 </table>

-A few other analyses and transforms such as constant folding, method inlining, SSA construction and deconstruction are implemented as well, and are somewhat functional.
+A few other analyses and transforms such as constant folding, method inlining, SSA construction and deconstruction are implemented as well.
 Other optimizations such as object stack allocation/SROA and general loop optimizations are also planned for the near future (or at least fantasized of).

-It is currently capable of sucessfully processing simple apps (come in and out of its IR without completely breaking them), but not yet much more.
+DistIL is currently capable of sucessfully processing itself, and a few other libraries such as _ICSharpCode.Decompiler_ and _ImageSharp_, without observably breaking them.

-# IR Overview
+# IR overview
 DistIL's _intermediate representation_ is based on a traditional _control flow graph_ with instructions in _static single assignment_ form, mainly inspired by LLVM.
-Most semantics are identical to CIL, since it is its main and only target.
+It tries to be simple and stay as close to CIL as possible, since it is its main and only target.

-Protected regions are by far the most complex aspect of the IR.
+One of the most complex aspects of the IR are protected regions.
 They are represented as implicit sub-graphs of the main CFG, delimited by _guard_ and _leave_ instructions.
-Being implicit allows for a majority of transforms to work with none or few special cases, as guard/leave instructions provide clear boundaries for each region.
+Being implicit allows for a majority of transforms dealing with control flow to work with none or few special cases, as guard/leave instructions provide clear boundaries for each region.
 Nevertheless, they bringing several complications such as additional constraints on SSA renaming, and requirement for proper block ordering during code generation.

 The type system completely abstracts away things like entity handles/tokens and cross-assembly references, but it requires the entire dependency tree of a module to be available in order to work.
 It uses _System.Reflection.Metadata_ for module loading and writing.

 ## IR dumps
 Being able to dump an IR into a readable form is a necessity for any compiler.
 DistIL can render its IR into both plaintext and Graphviz forms (with syntax highlighting).
-A parser for plaintext dumps is also implemented and only requires minimal changes such as adding type imports.
+A parser for plaintext dumps is partially implemented and only requires minimal changes such as adding type imports.

-There are several ways to render Graphviz files, but [this VSCode extension](https://marketplace.visualstudio.com/items?itemName=tintinweb.graphviz-interactive-preview) seems to be the most convenient as it auto refreshes when the file changes, and provides decent zoom and dragging controls.

 ### Showcase: Linq expansion
 <img src="https://user-images.githubusercontent.com/87553666/202864892-5f33647f-be40-43ac-b0b5-772e73663e7d.svg">

-This CFG corresponds to the the Linq expansion sample in the heading.
+This CFG corresponds to the the optimized Linq expansion sample in the heading.
 Most of the work involves inlining lambdas, the expansion transform itself only generates a simple loop and invokes the original lambdas.
-Another simplification pass detects and replaces them with direct calls, which can then be inlined further down.
+Another simplification pass detects and replaces them with direct calls, which may then be inlined further down.

+The transform does currently cause subtle behavior changes, for example, concurrent modification checking done by `List<T>.Enumerator` and the lambda instance cache are eliminated.
+In the future, transform "safety" settings could be implemented in order to preserve them.

 ### Showcase: Protected regions
 <table>